Below is a list of commonly asked questions about PFAS. If you have any more please get in touch and we can try to answer them for you!

 Should I throw out my Teflon pans?

-That’s very much an individual choice.
+This is very much an individual choice.
 From an environmental standpoint, we don’t want to encourage waste, but it is possible that non-stick pans make up part of your PFAS exposure, especially when the coating is old and flaking.
-When it does come time to replace your cookware, then we’d definitely recommend ensuring you buy PFAS free, and we have information on PFAS free products page that can help you with that.
+When it does come time to replace your cookware, then we’d recommend seeking out PFAS-free alternatives.